Water Contaminants — Simplified

 Health Effects

-Sudden exposure to arsenic can lead to symptoms such as nausea, vomiting, neurological issues, cardiovascular problems, and a decrease in the production of red and white blood cells, potentially causing fatigue.
-Long-term exposure to arsenic can result in changes in skin pigmentation and thickening, as well as an elevated risk of skin, bladder, and lung cancer.
-Furthermore, chronic exposure to arsenic in drinking water, even when it’s within regulatory limits, has been linked to impairments in children’s cognitive and motor skills.
+Acute exposure to arsenic can cause nausea, vomiting, neurological effects, cardiovascular effects and decreased production of red and white blood cells, which may result in fatigue.
+Chronic exposure to arsenic can cause changes in skin coloration and thickening, as well as an increased risk of skin, bladder and lung cancer.
+Chronic exposure to arsenic in drinking water – even below regulatory limits – has also been associated with deficits in children’s cognitive and motor functions.

 Regulatory Limit – Health-Related

-The US EPA Maximum Contaminant Level (MCL) to prevent health problems from arsenic is 0.010 mg/L. EPA’s MCL Goal for arsenic in drinking water is zero/0 mg/L. New Hampshire DES has lowered its MCL for arsenic to 0.005 mg/L, effective July 2021.
-When the arsenic level is between 50%-100% of the MCL, we recommend conducting quarterly water quality sampling until the result is consistently below the drinking water limit (in accordance with MassDEP requirements for public water supplies).
+The US EPA Maximum Contaminant Level (MCL) to prevent health problems from arsenic is 0.010 mg/L. EPA’s MCL Goal for arsenic in drinking water is zero/0 mg/L. Because research confirms cancer- and non-cancer effects of exposure to low levels of arsenic, New Hampshire DES has lowered its MCL for arsenic to 0.005 mg/L; in addition, in EPA’s original proposal to reduce the arsenic MCL to 0.005 mg/L, the agency acknowledged that a health-related limit of 0.003 mg/L would be feasible.

 Common Sources